cartigli/vault/xsorted()/III SQL/ZII Routines.md

 CALL emp_av_salary(11300);
 ```

-Stored Procedures can also have output parameters
+Stored Procedures can also have output parameters.
-If the outcome needs to be stored and used as a variable within the databse, an out parameter is needed.
+If the outcome needs to be stored and used as a variable within the database, an out parameter is needed.
 ```mysql
 DELIMITER $$